 Lines 2-20.--Enter the number of recipients by age, sex, and race/ethnicity and distributed by type of service.
 See Appendix C for type of service definitions.

+h.
+Section H.--Report the amounts of medical vendor payments distributed by age group, sex, and race/ethnicity and by type of medical care or service.

 Line Descriptions, Sections H.1, H.2, and H.3

 Line 1.--Report the total medical vendor payments distributed by age, sex, and race/ethnicity characteristics.
-Report age based upon the recipient's age as of of the Federal fiscal year of the report.
+Report age based upon the recipient's age as of September 30 of the Federal fiscal year of the report.
 Enter the totals in the appropriate unknown column if the age or sex of any particular recipient is unknown.
-Similarly, report in the appropriate unknown column vendor in Appendix D.
+Similarly, report in the appropriate unknown column vendor payments for those recipients unable to be classified according to the race/ethnicity definitions given in Appendix D.

 Line 1, Column 1.--Enter the total medical vendor payments which must equal section B, line 1, column 1 for total medical vendor payments.